ohmlaws/ohmlaws.github.io/_tutorials/2025-10-18-how-to-use-lqip-images.md

 Use descriptive filenames for SEO.

-Test loading time using PageSpeed Insights.
+Test loading time using `PageSpeed Insights`.